jsilalahi/neo-php/docs/authentication.md

 # Authentication
+This module is implementation and wrapper library for SSO.

 ##### Setup
 First thing before using `Auth` module, you need to setup HTTP Client implementation.
 Neo PHP ships `GuzzleHttpClient` as HTTP Client using GuzzleHttp implementation.
 In case Auth module used before HTTP Client set up, an configuration exception (`DynEd\Neo\Exceptions\ConfigurationException`) thrown.